Starlight220/goldlane/docs/stage-2.md

 See `src/main/kotlin/com/example/api/plugins/Routing.kt`

 #### 6
-In cases of unexpected requests, the system should repond with an error.
+In cases of unexpected requests, the server should send an error response.
+Clients should handle that case and not crash.

 #### 7
 Encrypting the data and using secure network connections and protocols (HTTPS, etc.) should improve data security.